zmike/zmike.github.io/_posts/2023-04-03-the-last-bug.md

 ## Serializing
 Serialized NIR is much more compact than object-form NIR.
 The memory footprint is an order of magnitude smaller, which begs the question why would anyone ever store NIR structs in memory.

-And I don't have an answer.
-One might try to make the argument that it makes shader variant creation easier, but then, it also needs to be said that shader variants require the NIR to be cloned anyway, which deserialization already does.
+I don't have an answer.
+One might try to make the argument that it makes shader variant creation easier, but then, it also needs to be said that shader variants require the NIR to be cloned anyway, which deserialization already (functionally) does.
 There's `shader_info`, but that's small, unchanging, and can be easily copied.
 I think it's just convenience.
 And that's fine.

 But it's not fine for me or zink.